 Victims of Sexual Abuse Face a Lifetime of Costly Problems

-We spend $9 million dollars a year on costs associated with child sexual abuse.
+We spend $9 billion a year on costs associated with child sexual abuse.

 Posted May 30, 2018

-My latest research, published this month in the journal Child Abuse and Neglect, describes the impact of child sexual abuse from a perspective that researchers in my field don’t often talk about: the economic burden of violence and abuse in the U.S.
+My latest research, published this month in the journal Child Abuse and Neglect, describes the impact of child sexual abuse from a perspective that researchers don’t often talk about — the economic burden of violence and abuse in the U.S.

 What can we do to address child sexual abuse more effectively and more efficiently?
-To start, we can stop spending money on policies targeting child sexual abuse that just don't work, like sex offender registration.
+To start, we can stop spending money on policies that just don't work, like sex offender registration.
 Numerous studies document the failure of sex offender registration and notification policies to improve public safety.
-Indeed, our research suggests that subjecting children to sex offender registration is not only ineffective but also associated with greater risk for sexual victimization–the very type of harm these policies were intended to prevent.
+Indeed, our research suggests that subjecting children to sex offender registration is not only ineffective, but also associated with greater risk for sexual victimization — the very type of harm these policies were intended to prevent.
 The enormous resources currently devoted to this failed policy could be reallocated to support proven prevention and treatment policies that effectively reduce the likelihood of sexual abuse perpetration.

-My colleagues and I at the Moore Center for the Prevention of Child Sexual Abuse at the Johns Hopkins Bloomberg School of Public Health are developing and evaluating preventions to intervene with those most at risk for committing such abuse, including (but not limited to) young adolescents (who often make mistakes as they begin sexual explorations) and young people with an unwanted attraction to younger children seeking help so they don’t offend.
+My colleagues and I at the Moore Center for the Prevention of Child Sexual Abuse at the Johns Hopkins Bloomberg School of Public Health are developing and evaluating preventions to intervene with those most at risk for committing such abuse, including (but not limited to) young adolescents, who often make mistakes as they begin sexual explorations, and young people with an unwanted attraction to younger children who are seeking help so they don’t offend.

 But we can do much more to prevent that abuse from occurring in the first place, thus avoiding the need for so many to struggle with the extended and extensive effects of abuse.
 If the idea of preventing child sexual abuse programmatically seems esoteric, perhaps an economic frame will help make the case that it's time for the U.S. to get serious about preventing child sexual abuse.